 In agile teams, value creation occurs within the boundaries of the sprint.
-In such a collaborative environment, testers work to establish expected behavior during sprints.
-Their task is exploratory by nature and requires a lot of thinking/ collaboration.
-These are the sorts of tasks that humans excel at and coincidentally, where testing engineers are really needed.
+In this type of a collaborative environment, testers work to establish expected behavior during sprints.
+Their task is exploratory by nature and requires a lot of thinking and collaboration.
+These are the kinds of tasks that humans excel at and, coincidentally, where testing engineers are really needed.

-The future role of QA engineers lies in the realm of cognitive testing as well as test case design and planning.
+The future role of QA engineers lies in the realm of cognitive testing and test case design and planning.
 Although QA teams can leverage AI and analytics to help them execute such tasks, the core functions of exploratory and cognitive testing are best performed by humans.

 In essence, traditional QA roles must evolve in the face of recent advancements in AI and ML.
 QA engineers must learn to take advantage of the various test automation tools in the market and harness the power of smart analytics and artificial intelligence to deliver more value to the entire software development pipeline.

-Ultimately, the success of software development would be measured by end-users and clients, and how they experience the application.
-This will create a need for more correlation between testing and production…a situation that would make tests even more stable.
+Ultimately, the success of software development will be measured by end-users and clients, and how they experience the application.
+This will create a need for more correlation between testing and production, which would make tests even more stable.

 By leveraging AI and machine learning to analyze production data, dev teams can better understand what is happening, enabling tests to become more stable and smarter (with smart locators).